frederic-perez/AmE-dictionary/data/idioms.md

 __speak of the devil, and he shall appear__ _proverb_ An acknowledgment of a person who has arrived just as or after they were being discussed.
 __speak up__ __1__ To speak loud enough to be audible: _Speak up—I can’t hear you._ __2__ To speak without fear or hesitation: _You have to speak up if you want something._
 __speak volumes__ :five: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
+__speak with a forked tongue__
 __speaking of which__
 __spell disaster__
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
+__spew out__
 __spice up__
 __spick and span__ Totally clean and/or organized. _I plan to spend the day cleaning so that this place is spick and span when my mother-in-law arrives._
 __spiffy__
 __spill out (of something)__
+__spill over__ __2__ To go beyond the borders or parameters of something and into something else, especially due to growing in size or scope. _It’s hard to contain violence to just one neighborhood, you know.
+It’s only a matter of time until it spills over into our part of town too._
-__spill the beans__ :six: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
+__spill the beans__ :seven: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
 __spill the tea__ :three: _slang_ To share or reveal gossip.
 “Tea” is a slang term for gossip. _OK, what happened at Blair’s party last night?
 Spill the tea!_
+__spill__ :dart: _informal_ To disclose or divulge (something).
 __spin (one’s) wheels__ :six: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._
 __spin up__
+__spiral__ _vi_ To increase continually.
 __spit out__ _All models spit out photos of real people and copyrighted images._
 __split hairs__ :two: Argue or worry about small details.
+__split__ :dart: _slang_ To leave or depart, especially quickly or suddenly. _We’d better split, Tom.
+We don’t want to miss our flight._
 __spoiled for choice__ Having an abundance of suitable or ideal options from which to choose, such that it may be difficult to make a decision.
 Primarily heard in US. _Between video games, television, and the Internet, kids these days are being brought up spoiled for choice when it comes to their entertainment._
 __sponge something up__ To absorb or take up moisture, as with a sponge. _I had to sponge the spilled milk up from the floor, the chair, the table, and the baby.
 What a mess!
 Liz sponged up the water._
 __sports equinox__
 __spot on__ _informal_ :nine::m: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
 __spray and pray__ _video games_ The act of blindly firing an automatic weapon with the intent of potentially hitting the target; tends to be ineffective.
+__spread like wildfire__ To spread, circulate, or propagate very quickly and widely.
+Likened to the rapid spread of a literal wildfire. _News of the scandal spread like wildfire across the news outlets._
 __spread the word__
 __spring (something) on (one)__ To tell, present, or disclose something unexpected to one. _I’m springing a trip to Barcelona on my wife for her birthday._ _The boss sprang several huge changes to the project on us at the last minute._
 __spring fever__ A feeling of often restless excitement or exuberance coinciding with the onset of warmer spring weather. _It’s hard enough keeping control of a class full of young children throughout the year, but it’s particularly difficult once spring fever starts to spread._